“Universal Heritage site of Enjoyment”

 And the violence that enabled this, the hundreds and thousands of men, women and children murdered, the millions of “displaced” has not been resolved, there has not been justice and until there is justice, there can not be reconciliation, or stability.

 There is one objective the rich landowning class did not achieve.
 They tried to silence human rights defenders – the people who spoke out and condemned the violence, journalists who exposed the State’s backing of paramilitaries, parents who lost their sons and daughters, children who lost their parents and demand justice.
 The paramilitary killed thousands of human rights defenders but they have not managed to silenced their voices.
-In Colombia there is a strong movement of people who refuse to accept silence, who refuse to have the past brushed under the carpet.
-It is they who will continue to build a more just country.
+In

 The Government, on the other hand, thinks that by sending the army out on to the streets to wave at passers it will help Colombians believe the conflict is over and clean up the image of the military.
 Now 18 year old boys spend the whole day on the side of the motorways waving and doing the thumbs up sign to passing cars.